 How deep can monk seals dive / how long can they hold their breath?

-Hawaiian monk seals can dive to about 1,500 ft (460 m) and remain underwater for around 20 minutes.
+Hawaiian monk seals can dive to more than 1,800 ft (460 m) and remain underwater for around 20 minutes.

 The Takeaway: Respectful Encounters with Maui’s Monk Seals